 What image conjures up in your head when you imagine "letting go?"
-I imagine holding onto a rope, playing tug of war and when I let go, the person falls or at the very least loses their balance.
-I also can imagine myself, in a movie scene, dangling over a cliff, desperately holding onto something (a branch, a hand, a rope).
-After awhile though, it just becomes too much to hold on and I lose my grip.
-That ends even worse.
+For me, I see a rope.
+I'm holding on for dear life.
+It's like a scene out of a movie.
+I'm dangling over a cliff, desperately holding onto that rope, or someone's hand.
+After awhile though, it just becomes too hard to hold on and I lose my grip.
+It doesn't end well.

-I obviously have issues with letting go.
+Can you tell I have issues with letting go?
 It's never been my super power.
+It's probably more my kryptonite.
 I get attached and as a result, I get stuck.
 My best example lies in a long, dysfunctional marriage that I just couldn't release.
 Now, there are a lot of other dynamics involved in that situation.
 There's nothing simple about letting go of a 22-year marriage, with 3 kids and a life, including a business, that was intertwined in every way.
-I was miserable, but refused to let go.
+I was miserable, but I refused to let go.
 So, my ex did it for us.
 In this case, he was holding my hand on the cliff and he released my hand.
 The movie scene returns in my head and I watch myself falling mid-air, flailing, screaming, looking upwards, as if to ask, "Why?"
 I now know why, and I couldn't be more grateful, but back then, it was a terrible death scene.
 A long fall that felt like it would never end.

 I can still tend to get stuck in that old belief system.
 I've survived too many tragic endings.
 Suicide, divorce, estrangement, separation, bankruptcy, demolition, betrayal, all mixed with a bucket full of tears and a truck full of pain.
 I think it's time I go back to the movie director and ask him to stop with all the painful endings.
 They don't have to end so dramatically dude.
 Let's give this character a break and let her experience some calmer, more peaceful endings for a change.
 My life is not an episode of Grey's Anatomy.

 So, I've decided it's time to do some rewriting.
 I'm not happy with these endings that rip me apart from the inside out.
 It's time to let go in a gentler fashion, more natural and easy going.
-I'm going to spend the rest of my years, being a vessel.
+I'm rewriting this script and changing some endings, from this day forward!

-So, I was a container alright, and I was certainly full of it.
-Yep, I was full of some stinkin' nasty, putrid water.
-I hated myself.
+So, as I began my next journey, to go from victor to vessel, I really began taking a look at my container (my identity).
+Unfortunately, I found a lot of stinky, nasty, putrid water inside.
+I truly hated myself.
 Everyday I started with a pile of to-dos, in hopes I could achieve some mastery that would make me lovable.
 Today, I will be perfect.
 Today, I will get so much done and play my part so superbly, that God himself will open up the heavens and simply smile at me.
 Today, I will master life and be crowned "perfect."
 HA!
 I set myself up for failure, day after day after day.
 Since I've been around for more than 51 years now, and I figure this started when I was about 5, I've been at this for over 16,000 days.
 To say I had it mastered is an understatement.

-Let's get back to the whole reason for this blog post.
-Letting go and why it's so necessary.
+Let's get back to the real reason for this post - letting go and why it's necessary.
 I remember as a kid the saying, "If you love something let it go, if it comes back to you, it was meant to be.
 If it doesn't, it wasn't."
-I hated that saying.
+I hated it!
 I had no intentions to let anything go and risk that it may not return.
 If I loved it, I needed it to stay with me and continue to feed me those loving feelings.

 As a victim, you are always waiting for the next person, the next circumstance, the next event to change things, for good or bad.
 You are at the mercy of the world.
 As a victor, you are starting to realize, you may actually have more of a role in this whole thing than you realize.
 You are the leading character in your movie and you can go to the director and have a few things to say about the script.
 You don't have to sit back and watch.
 You can fight back, but not with malice or hate, but with love, grace and dare I say, forgiveness.